TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Appointment Scheduling: The delivery partner will call you to arrange a date and 4-hour appointment window once your item(s) arrive at the local terminal.
 *   Signature Required: Yes
-*   Packaging Removal Included: No
+*   Packaging Removal Included: Yes
-*   Assembly Service Included: No
+*   Assembly Service Included: Yes

 When Will My Order Arrive?